NASA-AMMOS/AFIDS-POMM/README.md

 [Docker GUI Appendum](./documentation/POMM_Docker_GUI_Addendum.pdf) for information on using the GUI app.

-* Stay tuned.
-Will be posted in May 2023 when AFIDS-POMM docker image download will be available.

 <!-- ☝️ Replace with a numbered list of your run instructions, including expected results ☝️ -->

 ## Changelog

 See our <a href="https://github.com/NASA-AMMOS/AFIDS-POMM/releases/">releases page</a> for our versioned releases.
-Our first downloadable docker release will be posted in May 2023.

 <!-- ☝️ Replace with links to your changelog and releases page ☝️ -->

 ## Frequently Asked Questions (FAQ)
 Q: When will AFIDS-POMM be available?

-A: The first AFIDS-POMM downloadable docker release will be available in May 2023 in this repo.
-This repo is intended to house the docker releases of AFIDS-POMM.
+A: The first AFIDS-POMM downloadable docker release has been posted in April 2023 and is available now.

 Q: Where can I find the AFIDS POMM source code?